Edit this page on GitHub

 - Learn the design principles HashiCorp developers follow when creating providers.

-- Try these hands-on tutorials: Implement a Provider with the Terraform Plugin Framework and Call APIs with Custom SDK Providers
+- Try these hands-on tutorials: Implement a Provider with the Terraform Plugin Framework.

-- Clone these template repositories on GitHub: terraform-provider-scaffolding (SDKv2) and terraform-provider-scaffolding-framework (Framework)
+- Clone these template repositories on GitHub: terraform-provider-scaffolding-framework.

 - Publish your provider on the Terraform Registry to make it publicly available.